 Regardless of whether you die 4 weeks or 20 years into the policy term, the pay out remains fixed.
 Hence the name ‘level’ term.
 Your monthly premiums generally remain fixed too.

-Level term protection is generally a good option if you like certainty, because you know what you have to pay each month, the pay out if you die and how long cover lasts.
+Level term protection is generally a good option if you like certainty; you know what you have to pay each month, the pay out if you die and how long cover lasts.

 Why might you want level term cover?

-Normally the policy term aligns with your mortgage term, to ensure your dependants are not burdened with a large debt if the worst were to happen.
+Often the policy term aligns with your mortgage term, to ensure your dependents are not burdened with a large debt if the worst were to happen.

-Level term policies can be a great option to protect your family – You decide how long you need cover for, (i.e. until the mortgage is paid off and/or the children have left home).
+Level term policies can be a great option to protect your family – You decide how long you need cover for, (i.e. until the mortgage is paid off and/or the children are financially independent).

-It is also a good option if you need protection for the debt of an interest-only mortgage, which does not decrease over time, (unlike a repayment mortgage).
+Level term is also a good option if you have an interest-only mortgage, where the capital borrowed does not decrease over time, (unlike a repayment mortgage).

 You determine who gets the money, how much they get and how it is paid.
 (You may want to write your policy in trust).

-If you were to die at any point during the term, regardless of whether that is 4 weeks or 19 years into the policy, the pay out remains level – £150,000.
+If you were to die at any point during the term, regardless of whether that is 4 weeks or 19 years into the policy, the pay out remains the same – £150,000.

 However, once your cover expires, you will not be able to claim on the policy.
 The policy also ends after a pay out is issued.